 By Joseph Bruno

 Siegel was born Benjamin Siegelbaum on February 28, 1906, in the Williamsburg section of Brooklyn, New York.
 As a teenager, he crossed the bridge to Manhattan and started a gang on Lafayette Street, which skirted the border of Little Italy with another thug named Moe Sedway.
 Their main racket was shaking down pushcart owners for protection money, and if they weren’t paid quickly, they burnt down the poor owner’s pushcart.

-While in Hollywood, Siegel, who was movie-star-good-looking, was a renowned ladies-man, who was sometimes known to bed down three or four starlets at a time.
-He hung around with such movie hunks as Clark Cable, Gary Cooper, George Raft, and Cary Grant.
+While in Hollywood, Siegel, who was movie-star-good-looking, was a renowned ladies-man who was sometimes known to bed down three or four starlets at a time.
+He hung around with movie hunks like Clark Cable, Gary Cooper, George Raft, and Cary Grant.
 The girls he slept with included Jean Harlow, Wendy Barry, Marie McDonald, Virginia Hill, and Italian Countess Dorothy DiFrasso.
-Even though Siegel was busy with the broads, he always found the time to do a little killing on the side.
+Even though Siegel was busy with the broads, he always found the time to kill on the side.
 In 1939, on orders from New York City Jewish mob boss Louis “Lepke” Buchalter, Siegel whacked Harry “Big Greenie” Greenberg, who was singing like a canary to the feds.
 Siegel was arrested for murder, but after a witness conveniently disappeared, he was acquitted of all charges.

 Opening night in December 1946 was an unmitigated disaster.
 Siegel had moved up the opening date from March 1947 while the hotel was still in the late stages of being built.
 Since The Flamingo did not show well (the lobby was draped with ugly drop cloths), the Hollywood crowd stayed away, and in a few months, The Flamingo was more than a quarter of a million dollars in the red.
 Losing money on gambling was unheard of in the mob, so The Commission made a business decision that Siegel’s days on earth had to end.
 Longtime pal Lansky had no problem signing off on his childhood pal’s death warrant.
 Business is business, and Siegel was bad for business.